MauricioRobayo/API-Key-Proxy-Server/README.md

 ],
 ```

-The following are the options for a proxy config:
+The following are the options for each proxy config:

 **allowedDomains**: You can include specific allowed domains just for a specific proxy.